Information you must provide

 - give your parents’ date of birth and nationality if you’re applying from outside the UK

-- your tuberculosis test results if you’re from a country where you have to take the test
+- provide your tuberculosis test results if you’re from a country where you have to take the test

 You’ll need to have a blank page in your passport on which to put the visa if you’re applying outside the UK.